hamzaugursumer/8WeekSqlChallenge/Case Study #2 - Pizza Runner/README.md

 ## D. Pricing and Ratings

-1.If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?
+1. If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?

 (Eğer bir Et Severler pizzası 12$ ve Vejetaryen 10$ ise ve değişiklik için ücret alınmıyorsa -